programming-notes/pig-latin-challenge/README.md

 In this situation your job will involve:

-1. Understanding the picture George has in his head of what he wants built and why
+1. Understanding the picture George has in his head of what he wants built and why.
 2. Creating various representations of what you think he wants, ranging from product specifications, to [wireframes](http://en.wikipedia.org/wiki/Website_wireframe) and [user stories](http://en.wikipedia.org/wiki/User_story), to [pseudocode](http://en.wikipedia.org/wiki/Pseudocode) used to communicate with other engineers.
 3. Implementing prototypes and iterating towards a finalized product.